3.4 Pipeline Tasks

 wf3cte.e input [-options]

-The options include:
+options

 Basic Steps In The CTE Correction

-• The reference bias image named in the BIACFILE header keyword is subtracted from the data
+• The reference bias image named in the BIACFILE header keyword is subtracted from the data.

-• Parameters from the CTE parameter table, referenced in the PCTETAB header keyword, are read and stored
+• Parameters from the CTE parameter table, referenced in the PCTETAB header keyword, are read and stored.

 • The data are reformatted: each quadrant is rotated such that the readout amp is located at the lower left of the array.
-The reoriented four quadrants are then arranged into a single 8412 × 2070 image (including the overscan pixels) with amps CDAB in that order.
-In this format, the pixels are all parallel-shifted down, then serial-shifted to the left
+The reoriented four quadrants are then arranged side-by-side into a single 8412 × 2070 image (including the overscan pixels) with amps CDAB in that order.
+In this format, the pixels are all parallel-shifted down, then serial-shifted to the left.

-• An additional bias correction is performed using the residual bias level measured for each amplifier from the steadiest pixels in the horizontal overscan, this value is then subtracted from all the pixels in each respective amp
+• An additional bias correction is performed using the residual bias level measured for each amplifier from the steadiest pixels in the horizontal overscan, this value is then subtracted from all the pixels in each respective amp.

-• The image is multiplied by the gain to convert to electrons
+• The image is multiplied by the gain to convert to electrons.

 • In the case of a subarray image, the same steps are performed as above after the image has been placed into the correct full-frame reference position since the correction is dependent on the distance of the pixels away from the read-out amplifier.